 The government of Somaliland established a national commission (LRC) responsible for reforms drafts and suggests amendments for some of the Somaliland laws that may have been old or obsolete.
 The reforming process will be a critical review that eventually serves for best interest of Somaliland people through upgraded service delivery on law reform that subsidizes to the realization of a society that has democratic values, social justice and fundamental rights for all citizens.
 The LRC reviewing and reforming activities are involving in identifying and weeding out the laws or statutory provisions that became old-fashioned or redundant and being no longer in use.

-During all this process, the Law Reform Commission is strengthening to create a strong public relationship through consultation and interaction with law reform bodies and institutions of the other countries, legal professional organizations and civil society entities.
-However, Somaliland houses of parliament enacted many national acts to toughen the legal infrastructure of the country in order to ensure the national identity and the determination of Somaliland as an independent state but no reforms of the penal code were involved.
-This is the reason why the Somaliland courts maintained the application of the Somali civil and criminal codes those are believed to be out-dated.
+Throughout this process, the Law Reform Commission is strengthening itself to create a strong public relationship through consultation and interaction with law reform bodies and institutions of the other countries, legal professional organizations and civil society entities.
+However, the Somaliland Parliament enacted many national acts to toughen the legal infrastructure of the country in order to ensure the national identity and the determination of Somaliland as an independent state, but no reforms of the penal code were involved.
+This is the reason why the Somaliland courts maintained the application of the Somali civil and criminal codes those are believed to be outdated.

 Somaliland had its own judicial system headed by the High Court in Hargeisa until 1960.
 In 1960, the Somaliland Constitution re-confirmed the existing judicial system, but suspended the appeals to the East African Appeal Court.
 On the reassertion of its independence in 1991, Somaliland rebuilt its judicial system fairly quickly, with the Somaliland 1993 Charter (Article 21) setting up the Somaliland Supreme Court as the highest court of the land.
 The court structure which had existed prior to the military rule of 1969, which was based on the Organisation of the Judiciary Law 1962 (Legislative Decree No. 3 of June 12, 1962) was re-established and confirmed by the Somaliland Organisation of the Judiciary Law 1993 (Law No. 41 of August 18, 1993).
 The court structure was re-confirmed in the 1997 Interim Constitution and is now set out in Chapter Four of the current Somaliland Constitution.
 A description of the structure of the current Somaliland courts of law is set out below.

-The current Somaliland constitution under article 99(1) provided that The Judiciary consists of the courts and the Procuracy.
+The current Somaliland constitution under article 99(1) provides that the Judiciary consists of the courts and the Procuracy.
 Additionally, (103) stipulated that the Procuracy of the state shall consist of the Attorney General and his deputies.

 4.1.
 Attorney General

-Accordingly, the Structure of the office of the Attorney General of the State: Presidential Decree No. 2 of 16 August 1997.
-Dhismaha Xafiiska Xeer-Ilaaliyaha Guud ee Qaranka - Xeer Madaxweyne Lr.
+Accordingly, the structure of the office of the Attorney General of the State is given by Presidential Decree No. 2 of 16 August 1997 - Xeer Madaxweyne Lr.
 2 ee 16 Ogosto 1997.
 This Decree has been amended by the Articles 44-46 of the Organisation of the Judiciary Law No. 24/2003.

-Further, article 106 of the Constitution guarantees independence of the Judiciary from the Ministry of Justice and as pointed out by the chairman of Supreme Court recently the budget of the courts is still controlled by the ministry.
+Further, article 106 of the Constitution guarantees independence of the Judiciary from the Ministry of Justice, though, as pointed out by the chairman of Supreme Court, the budget of the courts is still controlled by the Ministry of Finance.
 Another interesting fact is that the Ministry of Finance in the preparation of national annual budget divided the court structure where the Supreme Court can prepare their own budget but not for the whole judiciary.
-This means the budget of the lower courts is still controlled by the ministry.
+This means the budget of the lower courts is still controlled by the Ministry of Finance.

 There are two principal sources which empower the Courts of Somaliland and delineate the judicial structure, which are: